 The doctor will insert a catheter through the leg.
 The catheter delivers high-frequency electrical energy to a small area inside the heart that causes the abnormal heart rhythm.
 This energy "disconnects" the pathway of the abnormal rhythm.

 Doctors use ablation to treat most PSVTs, atrial flutter, atrial fibrillation, and some atrial and ventricular tachycardias.
 Some people also need other procedures.
+Find out more on catheter ablation as a treatment for irregular heartbeat.

 Heart Surgery for Arrhythmias

 The Maze procedure is a type of surgery used to correct atrial fibrillation.
 During this procedure, the surgeon makes a series, or "maze," of cuts in the heart's upper chambers.
 The goal is to keep the heart's electrical impulses only on certain pathways.
 Some people may need a pacemaker afterward.
+Read more on the different types of maze surgeries.